innerwebblueprint/php-he-tools/README.md

 ```php
 $api = new HeApi($config);
 ```
 You can now use every methods of PHP-HE-Tools !
+All available methods are in [methods.md](methods.md) file.

 ## Example
 There is a small example page into the `example` folder.